 Evidently a self-appointed dog poo warden, she reached into a pocket and pulled out a bundle.
 Under her stern gaze, I was forced to put my hand in a bag, and put it over the hot, squishy stinking ‘poo’.
 It felt like it was in direct contact with my hand.

 I did so, noticing a little left on the pavement.
 I hoped her eyesight wasn’t too keen.
 Turning the bag inside out, I tied it with the special tie, feeling quite proud of my ‘capture’.

 “Now put it in the bin!”
-She waved her stick in my face and then pointed with it to a red bin about 10 metres away.
-Obediently I went over and deposited Boris’s ‘doings’.
+She waved her stick in my face and then pointed with it to a red bin about ten metres away.
+Obediently, I went over and deposited Boris’s ‘doings’.
 I smelt my hand.
 Hmm.
 It didn’t seem to smell.
 Even so, I couldn’t wait to get back to Clarissa’s to give my hands a good scrub.

-Now as I lay in bed I could hear a loud whining sound from somewhere.
-No doubt Boris and/or Henry expressing their desire to head to the park for another titanic ‘poo’.
+Now, as I lay in bed, I could hear a loud whining sound from somewhere.
+No doubt Boris and/or Henry were expressing their desire to head to the park for another titanic ‘poo’.
 Reluctantly I got up.
 But surely Clarissa would be back by now?
 I headed for the lounge and saw a flashing light on the answerphone.